eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-amqp091.md

 [Ditto protocol topics](protocol-specification-topic.html).

-Outbound messages are published to the configured target address if one of the subjects in `"authorizationContext"` has READ permission on the Thing, that is associated with a message.
+Outbound messages are published to the configured target address if one of the subjects in `"authorizationContext"` has READ permission on the thing, which is associated with a message.

 ```json